HOME / About Us

 Paul holds a Bachelor of Mechanical Engineering from The University of Melbourne and an MBA from The University of Western Australia.
 He is a Fellow of the Royal Institution of Naval Architects, a Chartered Engineer, and a Member of the Australian Institute of Company Directors.

-Tristan Perez holds a PhD in Applied Mathematics, Systems and Control Theory from the University of Newcastle.
+Tristan holds a PhD in Applied Mathematics, Systems and Control Theory from the University of Newcastle.

 As an Associate Technical Fellow in Autonomous Systems at the Boeing Company, Tristan’s current work at Boeing covers collaborative autonomous systems, resilience in command & control, verification & validation of autonomous system behaviours, explainable AI, battle management systems, and mission planning optimisation.
 Tristan is a Boeing Designated Expert in autonomous systems.